cdxgh/cdxgh/README.md

 - 🔭 I'm currently working on developing my skills as a full stack developer.
 I enjoy working on both the frontend and backend aspects of web development, and I strive to create seamless user experiences by integrating the different layers of a web application.

-    🌱 I'm currently learning new technologies and frameworks to enhance my full stack development abilities.
-I'm focusing on deepening my understanding of [specific technologies or frameworks], as well as sharpening my proficiency in data structures and algorithms.

     👯 I'm looking to collaborate on exciting full stack projects where I can contribute my skills in both frontend and backend development.
 I'm interested in collaborating with fellow developers to create impactful and scalable applications that solve real-world problems.

     🤔 I'm looking for help with [specific challenges or areas of improvement].
 I believe in the power of collaboration and continuous learning, so I'm open to seeking guidance and knowledge from experienced developers in order to enhance my skills and overcome any obstacles.